Victoria281/ISBN_check/README.md

 # ISBN_check
-By inputting weights and ISBD number, the code checks if the number is correct
+By inputting weights and ISBN number, the code checks if the number is correct